 The finance committee, which oversees the financial position of organisation was composed of Kevin Cardiff, Shana Cohen, and Angela Maguire.
-This committee reports to the TASC Board.

-The fundraising committee, which contributes to raising funds to ensure the sustainability of the organisation, was composed of Bríd Nolan, Rita Higgs, Proinsias de Rossa, Mike Jennings, and Shana Cohen.
+The fundraising committee, which contributes to raising funds to ensure the sustainability of the organisation was composed of Bríd Nolan, Rita Higgs, Proinsias de Rossa, Mike Jennings, and Shana Cohen.